HomeEmployee Benefits ResourcesBenefits Canada NewsHow to Estimate Your Take Home Pay in Northwest Territories

 EI Premium Rates and Deductions in Northwest Territories

-Employment Insurance (EI) also reduces take home pay in the Northwest Territories.
-For 2024, the EI premium rate is 1.66% of insurable earnings up to a maximum of $63,200.
+Employment Insurance (EI) also reduces take home pay in Northwest Territories.

-Being aware of the updated EI rates and limits allows taxpayers to account for this deduction when budgeting for take home pay.
+Being aware of the updated EI rates and limits allows taxpayers to account for this deduction when budgeting for the net salary in NWT.

-In addition to income tax, CPP, and EI, Northwest Territories employees may see other deductions on their paystubs, including:
+In addition, Northwest Territories employees may see other deductions on their pay stubs, including:

 • Group insurance premiums for health, dental, disability, and life insurance plans are offered through their employer.